 Before you start your Everest Base Camp Trek, it's better to visit your doctor to update your latest physical status.
-While hiking on the trail make sure that you have tight your shoes less tightly.
-Open shoes also make you fall and cause injury.
+While hiking on the trail make sure that you have tightened your shoeless.
+Open shoeless also make you fall and cause injury.
 There are lots of side trails that are taken by yaks and local porters, which would be very dangerous for the new hikers so follow the guide and the main trail.
 Some of the yaks might attack people so don’t get so close while passing them.
 Also, don’t make loud noises in front of them.
 Always give yaks room and remain calm while passing them.

 A little bit more about Everest Base Camp Trek

 Everest Base Camp Trek is the most popular trail around the world.
 Over 50000 people enter the Everest region to see a glimpse of the top of the world Mt.
 Everest.
 These days, with the sharing of photos on social media, media the number of trekkers has been increasing rapidly.
 This trek became popular after the summit of Mt.
 Everest by Sit Edmund Hilary and Tenzing Norgay Sherpa in 1950 on May 29.
 The trail to base camp was very long at that time, as people had to walk from Kathmandu and follow the trail from Jiri, which took more than 40 days.
-Eventually, Sir Edmund Hilary and the government of Nepal co-operated and built Lukla Airport in 1964.
+Eventually, Sir Edmund Hilary and the government of Nepal cooperated and built Lukla Airport in 1964.
 The airport was only paved with mud and rock so airplanes were not able to land there – only helicopters.
 Nepal did not have many helicopters at the time, so very few people were able to fly to Lukla.
 Most had to drive to Jiri and start their trek there.
-Soon, airline companies were established planes could fly, which minimized the trekking duration by 50%!
+Soon, airline companies established planes that could fly, which minimized the trekking duration by 50%!
 Now, most people complete the Everest Base Camp Trek in 12 days.